steepest descent minimization works with ns_type=simple but not ns_type=grid

 with an error after 12 steps of minimization; the other finishes 500 steps just

 fine and is stable in subsequent MD.
 I mentioned this on the users list.

 Is this a bug?
 Or does it just mean ns_type=grid doesn't work well for

 minimization for some reason?
 Or do I have some other input option set wrong?

-#2 Updated by David van der Spoel almost 14 years ago
+#2 Updated by David van der Spoel about 14 years ago

 On my iMac G5 both calculations give almost identical results and converge after